Westgate Public Realm Plan

 The Central Station Block is bounded by Cedar, Minnesota, 5th and 4th streets in downtown Saint Paul.
 It is the location of Central Station, one of the three busiest LRT stations along the Green Line.
 Preparation of the Central Station Block Design Guidelines was required as mitigation for the demolition of the First Federal Savings & Loan building, which was required to construct the Green Line tracks and station through the block.
 The purpose of the guidelines is to ensure that new development is compatible with the block’s location in the Urban Renewal Historic District as well as its proximity to significant buildings of the early 20th century.
 They address building massing, form, height and materials of new development; they do not speak to land use.
 Ultimately, the guidelines will be adopted as an amendment to the Downtown Station Area Plan, a part of the City’s Comprehensive Plan.

-The Planning Commission will hold a public hearing on the Central Station Block Design Guidelines on Friday, April 21, 2017 at 8:30 a.m. in Room 40 of City Hall/Courthouse and took action on May 19 to forward a recommendation for approval to City Council.
+The Planning Commission held a public hearing on the Central Station Block Design Guidelines on Friday, April 21, 2017 at 8:30 a.m. in Room 40 of City Hall/Courthouse and took action on May 19 to forward a recommendation for approval to City Council.
 It is anticipated that adoption at City Council will take place early this summer.